-Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with LDL below median (<65.4 mg/dl) and patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m.
+Evaluation of the prespecified subgroups illustrated a significant reduction in the primary endpoint for patients with an estimated glomerular filtration rate ("eGFR") below 60 mL/min/1.73m2.

 Exploratory analysis of patients who were concomitantly administered sodium-glucose cotransporter-2 ("SGLT2") inhibitors, a new class of anti-diabetic therapy, illustrated potential synergy with apabetalone.
-Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% Cl 0.12-1.01, p=0.05).
+Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% CI 0.12-1.01, p=0.05).
 Further analysis of this synergistic finding and evaluation of additional classes of anti-diabetic therapies is ongoing and appropriate intellectual property was filed in January 2020.